MarkWieczorek/mapmanager/_posts/2015-04-18-simple-stack-db.md

 ---
 layout: page
 title: "Simple stack database"
-category: post
+category: workflow
 date: 2015-02-21 22:46:33
-order: 2
+order: 1
 tags:
 - Imaging core
 - Workflow
 - Posts
 ---

-###Workflow

-This documents describes a very simple workflow for annotating 3D points in a stack.
+This describes a workflow for annotating 3D points in a single stack.
+Please see [making a map][3] to collect a sequence of stacks into a timeseries map.

 ####1.
 Open and initialize bStack